Quixoty/quixoty-test4.github.io/_pages/precedent gallery.md

 <BR>

-For information on what ditcates what a 'good' and 'bad' precedent is, check out the [Precedent Info][precedent-info] page.
+For information on what ditcates what a 'good' and 'bad' precedent is, check out the [Precedent Gallery Info][precedent-info] page.

 [precedent-info]: /precedent gallery info/

-The next theme for September is **XYZ**
+The next winner will be announced on **30th September 2020** – and the theme is **beautiful freestanding walls**.
+To see the rules, refer to the [Precedent Gallery Info][precedent-info] page.

 August 2020 - Trees in Raised Planters